alexdlaird/pyngrok-docker/README.md

 ### Web Inspector

-If you want to use `ngrok`'s web inspector, be sure to expose its port (defaults to 4040).
+If you want to use `ngrok`'s web inspector, be sure to expose its port.
 If you're not using the default config file provided in the container, be sure to [set `web_addr: 0.0.0.0:4040`](https://ngrok.com/docs/agent/config/v2/#web_addr).

 ```sh